-The work in Ami Clarke’s exhibition, The Underlying – and in general – is disappointing in its loss to provide a site to consider the multiple and simultaneous scales and temporalities that congeal in the pressing now-ness of the near future.
+The work in the exhibition provides a site to consider the multiple and simultaneous scales and temporalities that congeal in the pressing now-ness of the near future.
 Central to the climate crisis, neoliberal profiteering via free market ideologies runs historically through seams of colonialist extraction to digital neo-colonialism, as the futures markets meets behavioural futures.
 The focus on interdependence echoes throughout, at both a macro and micro scale, as impending environmental disaster forces otherwise distinct regions, as well as mindsets, to consider the broader ecologies in which they sit.

 Much emphasis has been put upon the individual as consumer with the suggestion that lifestyle choices might bring about the dramatic changes necessary to avert environmental disaster, whilst the extractive and exploitative principle of capitalism remains unchallenged.
 In contrast, the work in the exhibition seeks to position the subject emerging in synthesis with their environment, which sites the individual enmeshed within potential collective action, through expanding mutual ecologies that include environmental concerns, as well as contemporary digital milieu.
 As the systemic failure of capitalism, clear to everyone but those in a position to do anything about it, is writ large on a daily basis, significantly, in the fear, greed and bigotry corralled by new populisms, a pressing urgency drives alternative imaginings of the future.